christopi/Distributed-Training/README.md

 [FAQ](#faq)

 ## Introduction
-TransVerse is an any-to-any multimodal model subnet that aims to build the AGI(Artificial General Intelligence) through decentralized distributed ecosystem in Bittensor\
+TransVerse is an any-to-any multimodal model subnet that aims to contribute to the development of AGI(Artificial General Intelligence) through decentralized distributed network in Bittensor ecosystem\
-Building AGI is the holy grail of Artificial Intelligence but it contains potential threats against humankind AGI built on truely decentralized distributed AI platforms like Bittensor is the only solution to guide the AGI serve for mankind.
+The pursuit of AGI, often referred to as the 'holy grail' of Artificial Intelligence, carries both immense potential and significant challenges in ensuring the alignment of such a powerful system with the well-being of humanity.
-By leveraging the unlimited power of incentivized distributed compute resource, TransVerse will be able to build a powerful decentralized democratized AGI competing against centralized AIs.
+Harnessing the unlimited power of incentivized distributed compute resources, TransVerse aspires to build a robust, decentralized, and democratized AGI capable of competing with centralized AI systems.

 TransVerse model is the combination of LLM, Image Encoder and Decoder, Video Encoder and Decoder, Audio Encoder and Decoder.
-Each modality is encoded into their own representations and projected to the main LLM.
+Each modality input is encoded into their own representations, which are then projected to the main LLM.
-Then the LLM converts the encoded representation to target modality representations following text prompts and these representations are decoded to target modality.
+The LLM acts as the central hub, converting the encoded representations into target modality ones based on text prompts and These representations are then decoded to the target modality.
-TransVerse model training is done by training the projection layers of each modality while freezing the LLM, encoders, and decoders of each modality.
+The training of TransVerse model is done by training the projection layers of each modality while freezing the LLM, encoders, and decoders of each modality.
+This approach offers several benefits:
-Involving high-performance encoders and decoders benefits not only to enhance the performance of conversion results but also reduces the training scale, making is easier to add extra modality models with minimum effort.
+- Enhanced performance: The use of high-performance encoders and decoders not only improves the quality of the conversion results but also reduces teh overall training scale, making it easier to add additional modalities with minimal effort.
+- Scalability: By segregating the modality-specific components (encoders and decoders) from the central LLM, the TransVerse model can be easily expanded to support new modalities without the need to retrain the entire system from scratch.
+- Efficient training: The selective training of the projection layers, while keeping the core modality-specific components frozen, significantly reduces the training complexity and resources required, making the model more accessible and easier to deploy.

 <img src="docs/imgs/model-structure.png"
 alt="Brief structure of Distributed Training"